webpack/webpack-cli/CONTRIBUTING.md

 * Follow the existing coding style
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

+## Contributor License Agreement

+When submitting your contribution, a CLA (Contributor License Agreement) bot will come by to verify that you signed the CLA.
+If you are submitting a PR for the first time, it will link you to the right place to sign it.
+If you have committed your contributions using an email that is not the same as your email used on GitHub, the CLA bot can't accept your contribution.

+Run `git config user.email` to see your Git email, and verify it with [your GitHub email](https://github.com/settings/emails).

 ## Documentation

 webpack is insanely feature rich and documentation is a time sink.
 We